makram24/AI-Smart-City-Project/API_KEYS_NEEDED.md

 ## 🎯 Priority Order

-1. **OpenRouteService** ⭐⭐⭐ (HIGH)
+1. **OpenRouteService** ⭐⭐⭐ (HIGH) ✅ DONE!
-   - Needed for real routing
+   - ✅ API key obtained
-   - Free, quick to get
+   - ✅ Just needs to be added to `.env` file
-   - Makes a big difference in user experience
+   - ✅ Will enable real routing with turn-by-turn directions

 2. **Weather API** ⭐⭐⭐ (HIGH) ✅ DONE!
    - ✅ Using Open-Meteo (free, no key needed)